sniporbob/PiRaTN/README.md

 It is possible for messages to be lost if multiple users transmit simultaneously, or if one user attempts to rapidly transmit a significant number of items.
 Direwolf attempts to avoid transmitting over other radio traffic but seems to throw away packets if it cannot transmit them within a fairly short window.

 ATAK ignores the maximum reporting rate setting when large changes in speed or direction are involved, for example a car accelerating, breaking, or going around a corner.
 In these situations ATAK will send multiple rapid position updates.
-A single moving vehicle can completely saturate the radio link and prevent any other nodes from sending position or chat information.
+A single maneuvering vehicle can completely saturate the radio link and prevent any other nodes from sending position or chat information.
 #